Knife charter for retailers

 To ensure consistency across the capital, our existing Charter members will be invited to sign up for the new scheme and the Southwark Knife Charter will be discontinued.

 - understand the basic requirements for the safe storage of knives

 - follow the ASSESS-CHALLENGE-CHECK process for selling age-restricted goods

 - know when and how to contact police with suspicions of knife crime or where staff feel threatened by customers

 The RRA Good Practice Guide and free staff training resources are all included in a knife retailer toolkit which can be downloaded from the National Business Crime website.

-In addition, there are five short animated training modules available to complete covering storage, display, sale and delivery of knives.
+In addition, five short animated training modules are available to complete covering storage, display, sale and delivery of knives.

 Page last updated: 10 November 2023